idvxlab/fact2vec/README.md

 ## Introduction
-Fact2Vec is a pretrained embeding model used for converting a data fact (i.e., a data story piece [1]) into a vector presentation that captures the semantics of the fact and those logically related data facts will close to each other in the vector space.
+Fact2Vec is a part of the Erato system (https://erato.idvxlab.com/project/).
+It is pretrained embeding model used for converting a data fact (i.e., a data story piece) into a vector presentation that captures the semantics of the fact and those logically related data facts will close to each other in the vector space.
 Details about the project is described in the following paper:

 ```
 @article{sun2022erato,